 Meeting the Needs of Michigan Communities

 In order to meet the needs of Michigan communities that are interested in community revitalization via tourism and recreation, the Michigan State University Extension tourism team adapted the First Impressions model from West Virginia University Extension's Community, Resources, and Economic Development team.
-After adapting it to meet Michigan's needs, the MSU Extension tourism team coined the program First Impressions: Assessing Your Community for Tourism or FIT.
+After adapting it to meet Michigan's needs, the MSU Extension tourism team coined the program First Impressions Tourism Assessment, or FIT.

 The same format is followed as in the traditional model except that the group of first-time visitors are typically representatives of MSU Extension and/or partnering organizations.
 They visit as unannounced tourists using a manual of established guidelines to record and assess their first impression of the host community.
 That data is aggregated and provides the basis for future, planned interaction with the host community.
 Outcomes of the unannounced visit are shared in a public forum hosted by the community, which always include leaders, residents, and the general public.
 A final written report outlining outcomes and results is provided to the leaders responsible for constructing the program application.
 The FIT program provides a rapid assessment of a destination’s strengths and weaknesses in categories including transportation, hospitality, aesthetics, environment, bikeability, walkability, visitor information, community knowledge and interaction and tourism assets (agriculture, nature, food, water) that contribute to the overall attraction of a community.

 Importance of Tourism